 Delores is completely nonjudgemental and really helps you think through your immediate feelings and perspectives.
 I'm so grateful to work with her and am comfortable either letting her structure our sessions, or structuring our sessions on my own -- she's content to do either.

-An ADHD diagnosis can come as a great relief.
-Getting evaluated for ADHD is a proactive step in the right direction if you're struggling.
-Once you have a proper diagnosis from a professional, you can begin to use the tools that are available to minimize the impact of symptoms on your life, career, and relationships.
+Being evaluated for ADD/ADHD (attention-deficit disorder, now referred to as attention-deficit/hyperactivity disorder) can be a proactive step if you're experiencing symptoms.
+If you receive a diagnosis from a professional, you might begin to use the tools available to minimize the impact of symptoms on your life, career, and relationships.

-Here are some of the most frequently asked questions that we hear from adults with ADHD.
+Below are a few frequently asked questions about adults with ADHD.